Help us improve this website! Click below to do a quick exercise that will help us learn how to organize this website.

 Checklist for Returning to Work

 Yes.
-You should always report your earnings to the Social Security Administration (SSA), and you should talk to a claims representative before you start working, so you will know what and when you have to report.
-Keep a copy of any pay stubs you submit and a record of when you reported the earnings to SSA.
+You must always report your earnings to the Social Security Administration (SSA).
+You should talk to a claims representative before you start working.
+A claims representative will let you know what to report and when you have to report earnings.
+Keep a copy of all pay stubs you receive or submit to SSA and a record of when you report the earnings to SSA.
+Always let SSA know when you start or stop work or if there are any changes in your earnings.

-No. Or at least not right away.
+No, not right away.
 You can receive your entire SSDI check during your "trial work period."
-Your trial work period is nine months long.
-Any month you earn more than $770 will be counted as one of the nine months of your trial work period.
-The nine months don't have to be all at the same time.
-Social Security will count any months you work in a five year period as part of the trial work period.
+Your trial work period is the first nine months you work in a five year period.
+The nine months do not have to be all at the same time.
+Any month you earn more than $780 (or work 80 if you are self-employed) counts as one of the nine months.

 No. Social Security will assume that you are still disabled.
-They can’t use the fact that you’re working to prove otherwise.
-But they can (and will) look at your medical records to decide if you are still disabled.
-Some people will clearly still be disabled.
-However, if you have improved so that you really are functioning a lot better, then there is a real risk that Social Security might conclude that your condition has medically improved and you are no longer disabled under their rules.
+They cannot use the fact that you are working to prove otherwise.
+They will look at your medical records to decide if you are still disabled.
+If your health has improved and you are functioning better, then SSI might decide that you are no longer disabled under their rules.

-Business related expenses: Self-employed persons can deduct the reasonable cost of business-related expenses from monthly gross earnings.
+Business related expenses: If you are self-employed, you can deduct the reasonable cost of business-related expenses from monthly earnings.

 Example: You earn $1100 a month in gross wages.
-Because of your disability, you must take medication to allow you to get to and perform your job.
+You have a disability.
+You must take medication so you can perform your job.
 This expense costs you $300 a month out of your pocket.
-Your countable wages for SSA purposes are therefore $800 ($1100 minus the $300 prescription costs).
-Since your countable wages are less than $1070 per month, your SSDI benefits will continue.
+Your countable wages for SSA purposes are $800 ($1100 minus the $300 prescription costs).
+Since your countable wages are less than $1090 per month, your SSDI benefits will continue.

 $1100 (gross monthly earnings)